npoet/np-dev-astro/src/content/blog/week0.md

 ##### UNLV 38 - 31 Idaho State

-The fighting Alex Orgi's outlast Ore-Ida (why wasnt this one in ireland???)
+The fighting Alex Orgis outlast Ore-Ida (why wasn't this one in ireland???)

 ##### Kansas 31 - 7 Fresno State